okeeffed/developer-notes/manual/Design-Patterns/Interpreter.md

 - AbstractExpression (declares interpret method common to all nodes)
 - TerminalExpression (interpret terminal symbols in the grammar)
 - NonTerminalExpression (maintains instance variables of type AbstractExpression for nonterminal symbols in grammar)
+- Context (info global to interpreter)
+- Client (builds abstract syntax tree representing a particular sentence in the language that the grammar defines)

 ## Example